How to improve your credit to get a mortgage

-When it comes to getting a house on mortgage, the first thing that you need to keep in your mind is how to adjust your finances to afford your monthly budget.
+When it comes to getting a house on a mortgage, the first thing that you need to keep in your mind is how to adjust your finances to afford your monthly budget.
 If you’re looking for a house, you want to get the best deal possible.
 Your credit rating is a big driver, then your debt ratio and so on.

 Bad credit can hold you back